 Peruvians dress similarly to people in the US or Europe so your normal clothing will be suitable for this project.

 Peruvians are very friendly and often interested in you as someone from a different country.
 In Cusco, the people are very used to tourists.
 During your arrival orientation, we will let you know those small differences that will help you interact with Peruvians.

-No, a love of dogs is the main qualification.
+No, a love of animals (especially dogs or horses depending on the project) is the main qualification.
 You will be given guidance and training, and will be supervised by the project staff.
 A certain amount of independence is required to be a volunteer.

 Yes, on arrival you will receive orientation from our project coordinator, giving local information and advice.
 Basic training will be given to ensure you achieve the project objectives.

 Volunteer opting for the accommodation package will receive airport pick-up as well as daily transportation to and from the site each day.
 For volunteers arranging your own accommodations, simply let us know where you will be staying and we'll meet with you for orientation and to show you how to travel to the project via public transportation.

 Globalteer is fully committed to ensuring that your volunteer placement is responsible.
 More information can be found on our Responsible Volunteering Page.